Toggle menu

 Common Allocation Policy for Tees Valley Lettings Partnership

-Under-occupation and overcrowding will be assessed based upon the number of people within the household and according to best use of the bedrooms to reflect the criteria set out by the Department of Work and Pensions.
+Household bedrooms will be assessed based upon the number of people within the household and according to best use of the bedrooms to reflect the criteria set out under the DWP (Department for Work and Pensions) Bedroom Standard.

 One bedroom will be considered suitable for:

-• two children under the age of 10 regardless of their sex
+• two children under the age of 10 years regardless of sex

-• any other child that cannot be matched with the above
+• any other child that cannot be matched with the above, for example who cannot share due to a medical condition or disability

-Please note: this assessment does not include living room space unless there is a second living room which can be used as a bedroom, and it does not breach health and safety standards.
-Where a bedroom is being used for another purpose, for example a study or toy room, its original function as a bedroom will be used in assessing the level of under occupation or overcrowding.
+This assessment does not include living room space unless there us a second living room which could be used as a bedroom and doesn't breach health and safety standards.
+Where a bedroom is being used for another purpose, for example a study or toy room, its original function as a bedroom will be used in assessing the level of occupation overcrowding.

 Additional bedrooms

-There may be some circumstances where a household is allowed an extra bedroom as detailed below:
+There may be some circumstances where a household is allowed an extra bedroom as detailed:

 • bedroom for an overnight carer